How a Little-Known Author Gained 100 Twitter Followers in 2 Weeks

 Up until recently, my Twitter follower count was like a snail sliding its way through a marathon.
 It moved, but slowly.

 Over the last few weeks, my following has gone from a snail to a butterfly.
-It has metamorphosed, and in just over a fortnight, I gained over 100 followers.
+It has metamorphosed, and in just under a fortnight, I gained over 100 followers.

 Sadly there seems to be something wrong with Twitter Analytics so the audience bar chart isn’t as accurate as it should be, so you’ll just have to take my word for it and try these tactics for yourself.